The latest version Magento 2.4.4 was released for the public...

 Pitfall 4: Magento 1 extensions cannot be used in Magento 2

 Your Magento 1 extensions won’t work in Magento 2 over during migration.
-But, if your Magento 1 extensions have Magento 2 versions then it quiet easy to migrate settings and data and this way your business will not be affected.
+But, if your Magento 1 extensions have Magento 2 versions then it quite easy to migrate settings and data, and this way your business will not be affected.

 Pitfall 5: Store Theme and Design have to be redone from scratch

 Same like extensions, theme, and design won’t work after the migration because Magento 2 uses a modern architecture and has different frontend and backend requirements.
 Mobile phones are used more compared to other devices, so it is necessary to take advantage of Magento 2’s mobile-friendly responsive design features.